 - 1. Complete the Application for Undergraduate Admission. - 2.
 Submit your most recent high school transcript, completed SRAR, or GED to the Office of Admissions.
 Please note if students start the SRAR they must complete this item. - 3.
 If applicable, submit transcripts for every post-secondary institution, college or university you have attended. - 4.
 Optionally, provide essay and/or letters of recommendation. - 5.
 SAT and ACT scores are optional. - Pitt-Greensburg school codes: SAT: 2936 ACT: 3733 - 6.
-Please pay your deposit by May 1.
+Pay your deposit.

-Submit documentation by email pgadmit@pitt.edu, to your Admissions Counselor, or mail to University of Pittsburgh at Greensburg, 150 Finoli Drive, Greensburg PA 15601, Attn: Admissions Office
+Submit documentation by email upgadmit@pitt.edu, to your Admissions Counselor, or mail to University of Pittsburgh at Greensburg, 121 Lynch Drive, Greensburg, PA 15601, Attn: Admissions Office